 Deadline and Application Process (Please note: Summer 2019 Admission for Students who have earned BA/BS only).

-The Accelerated BSN Program will be held at College of San Mateo and it is a one-year program (four semesters, including the summer session).
+The Accelerated BSN Program will be held at College of San Mateo and it is a 15-month program (four semesters, including the summer session).
 It is offered through the College of Extended Learning at SF State and is supported by San Mateo Community College District and the CSU.
 This program prepares students for entry level positions in professional nursing practice in a variety of settings including hospitals, community clinics, long term care, home care, and community health agencies.
 It also provides the basis for leadership and graduate education in nursing.
 Graduates work as staff nurses in the following areas: maternity, pediatrics, medical-surgical nursing, gerontology, psychiatric/mental health, and public/community health nursing.Students register and pay for classes via the College of Extended Learning and the cost is $700.00/unit.

 Graduates of the program are eligible for public health nursing certification in California upon licensure as a Registered Nurse.
 The program also provides the basis for leadership and graduate education in nursing.

 The SF State nursing major has been impacted since fall 1992 (more qualified students apply than can be accommodated in the program).
 Typically 600-700 applications are received for 60-80 spaces each academic year.
 First degree applicants who are not admitted are encouraged to pursue an alternate major and then re-apply as a second baccalaureate or entry level master's student.
 Additional information about the program, including the curriculum plan and student learning outcomes, can be obtained in the nursing section of the SF State bulletin.